-If you're a fan of Doctor Who (and if you've clicked on this article, we're guessing you probably are) then you're likely already aware that the 52 year old sci-fi series is filmed in Wales.
-Fortunately for us, not all of it is done in the studio meaning you don't need a TARDIS to visit the same places as the Doctor; just a trip to Cardiff and this handy guide!
+If you're a fan of Doctor Who (and if you've clicked on this article, we're guessing you probably are) then you're likely already aware that the 55 year old sci-fi series is filmed in Wales.
+Fortunately for us, not all of it is done in the studio meaning you don't need a TARDIS to visit Doctor Who filming locations; just a trip to Cardiff and this handy guide!

 Westgate Street, Cardiff

 Perhaps a strange place to kick off our list but -bear with us.
 The Series 9 episode 'Face the Raven' not only gave us Jenna Coleman's 'exit' (we're still getting over that one) but also served to introduce the Diagon Alley of the whoniverse we didn't even know we'd been waiting for.
 In the episode, the Doctor and Clara come across a hidden entrance to a secret alleyway -and it actually exists.
 Walk along Westgate Street and you can actually find the gap in the wall that (probably) leads to a secret, alien street.
 Neat!

 Back in 2005, Doctor Who literally exploded back onto our screens, when the London department store that Rose worked at went up in flames... except for the London part.
 The scene in question was actually shot on St Mary's street, using House of Fraser as a stand in.
 Shops on St Mary's Street and in Queens Arcade are also used later in the episode as well as during the series 2 opener (and David Tennant's debut) 'The Christmas Invasion.'

 The National Museum of Wales